top of page

 LOGLINE

 As truth tightens its grip, the real cost of connection is revealed.
-A home visit turns from comic absurdity to generational reckoning, a street brawl explodes over stolen cash, and beneath a town lit by an ice cream van and bad intentions, two families crash into one devastating shared past.
+A simple estimation moves from comic absurdity to a shared devastating past.
+A street brawl explodes over stolen cash, and the Tupperware party just never seems to get started.

 SYNOPSIS